JaredP94/MapReduce-Matrix-Multiplication/README.md

 AlgorithmB: ``` python AlgorithmB.py outA3.list outB3.list ```

-Note: To open desired input files, file names must be added on Line 7 & 11

 To run question 6, a script must be run.

 In order to do this, run ``` ./script ```